 Free Shorefest Concerts Before the Fireworks at English Bay Beach

-Now in its 7th year, the free concert series Shorefest--one of the largest free music concerts in Vancouver--takes place each night of the Fireworks Competition (so, July 23, July 27, and July 30) at Sunset Beach (the beach just south of English Bay Beach; it's within close walking distance).
+The free concert series Shorefest, one of the largest free music concerts in Vancouver, takes place each night of the Fireworks Competition at Sunset Beach (the beach just south of English Bay Beach; it's within close walking distance).
 The concerts directly precede the fireworks.

-Yes!
-Though it's modified its name--it was originally called the Celebration of Light Fireworks Competition until --it is actually a competition.
-In fact, it's the longest-running offshore fireworks competition in the world!
-The fireworks displays are judged by a panel of industry experts, sponsor representatives, and celebrities, with points awarded for design and artistry, originality, quality, and how well the displays are synchronized with their musical accompaniment.
+Not only is it a fireworks competition, the Celebration of Light is the longest-running offshore fireworks competition in the world.
+The fireworks displays are judged by a panel of industry experts, sponsor representatives, and celebrities, with points awarded for design and artistry, originality, quality, and how well the displays are synchronized with their musical accompaniments.